Special offer

 What is a credit check?

-• When the individual opened the accounts
+• when the applicant opened their credit accounts

-• Any closed chequing or savings accounts
+• closed bank accounts

 How employment credit checks work